OpenBB-finance/OpenBB/website/content/platform/development/contributor-guidelines/index.md

 ---
 title: Introduction
 sidebar_position: 1
-description: This introduction to the Contributor Guidelines provides an overview of how to enhance the OpenBB Platform's codebase.
-It highlights the various ways to contribute, from adding new data points and commands to creating new extensions and improving documentation.
+description: "This introduction to the Contributor Guidelines provides an overview of how to enhance the OpenBB Platform's codebase.
+It highlights the various ways to contribute, from adding new data points and commands to creating new extensions and improving documentation."
 keywords:
 - OpenBB Contributor Guidelines
 - Codebase enhancement